-Table 6-X summarizes the previous table in terms of the maximum capacity of solar PV installations that are modeled in each tier and the maximum MW at peak that would be provided from each tier grouping.
-The figure shows the contribution to peak of each tier of new solar PV that corresponds to the system peak hour after all existing solar resources are accounted for.
-The increments of solar provided in Table 6-X were used in the updated Strategist® modeling for the IRP portfolio analysis.
+Table A.C summarizes the previous table in terms of the maximum capacity of solar PV installations that are modeled in each tier and the maximum MW at peak that would be provided from each tier grouping.
+The table shows the contribution to peak of each tier of new solar PV that corresponds to the system peak hour after all existing solar resources are accounted for.
+The increments of solar provided in Table A.C were used in the updated Strategist® modeling for the IRP portfolio analysis.